Server Performance Tuning

 1. Install the deepflow-ctl tool.

-2. Find the DeepFlow Server Pod IP that needs Profile analysis.
+2. Find the Pod IP of the DeepFlow Server to be analyzed with Profile.
 If the number of DeepFlow Server replicas is greater than 1, select any one of them:

 deepflow_server_pod_ip=$(kubectl -n deepflow get pods -o wide | grep deepflow-server | awk '{print $6}')